 Solo show | Moradia

-Ever since I can remember, this house is called “Moradia (family home)”.
+Ever since I can remember, this house has been called Moradia (family home)

 More info, in portuguese here